jimmyc14/ID_of_AI_Images/README.md

 Install requirements for project: ```pip install -r requirements.txt```

 FOR RIVANNA: Run the following line to make sure JupyterLab can see our new environment ```python -m ipykernel install --name id_ai --display-name id_ai --prefix ~/.local```.
-You made need to close the tab and reopen the Rivanna session to make it show up as a kernal option within a notebook.
+You may need to close the tab and reopen the Rivanna session to make it show up as a kernal option within a notebook.

 ---
 ## Getting the dataset on your machine.